-The Airways Aviation Group is fully committed to safeguarding and promoting the welfare of its students, management team & staff and recognise that safeguarding against radicalisation is as important as safeguarding against any other vulnerability.
-By upholding and actively promoting the fundamental principles of modern & traditional values, including the rule of applicable region or territory law pertaining to individual liberty, mutual respect and tolerance of those with different faiths & beliefs, along with those with none.
+The Airways Aviation Group is fully committed to safeguarding and promoting the welfare of its students, management team and staff and recognise that safeguarding against radicalisation is as important as safeguarding against any other vulnerability.
+By upholding and actively promoting the fundamental principles of modern and traditional values, including the rule of applicable region or territory law pertaining to individual liberty, mutual respect and tolerance of those with different faiths and beliefs, along with those with none.

 The main aims of this policy are to ensure that:

 Extremism is defined as vocal or active opposition to fundamental human values, including the applicable territorial or regional rule of law, individual liberty, tolerance and mutual respect and understanding of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of the security services, police or armed forces.

 Some people are at risk of being radicalised; adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
 Evidence suggests that the 'radicalisation' process is not linear or predictable and the length of time taken can differ greatly from a few weeks to a few years.
 It does not always result in violence.
 Adolescence is most often when a process of radicalisation starts, one that might eventually cause a student to undertake violent or criminal acts.

 Young people who become involved in violent extremist movements usually do so under the influence of others.
 Initial contact could be via peers, older siblings, other family members or acquaintances.
 The process can often be a social one, where interaction is more likely to be outside school settings, often in unsupervised environments i.e. gyms, cafes, or in private homes.
 The Internet is now playing a much more important role and violent extremist videos and propaganda are accessible via websites or via digital social